 Harry Kim is called, both by people who hate and love him, "The Dweeb."

-Follow the Leader: A Season 7 two-parter, "The Workforce", is a fairly obvious clone of Stargate SG-1's "Beneath the Surface", which aired a year before.
-SG-1 attempted a very similar episode to "Drive" called "Space Race"....
+Follow the Leader: A Season Seven two-parter, "The Workforce", is a fairly obvious clone of Stargate SG-1's "Beneath the Surface" which aired a year before.
+SG-1 also attempted a very similar episode to "Drive" called "Space Race"....

-As a more minor example, "In the Flesh" seems to be taking inspiration from the The Truman Show with the day/night rotating Earth replica cooked up by Species 8472.
+On a subtler note, "In the Flesh" seems to be taking inspiration from The Truman Show with its rotating day/night Earth replica cooked up by Species 8472.